jconcha56429/course-dbt/README.md

 # Analytics engineering with dbt
-Week 1 Project has been commented out for your viewing pleasure!
+Week 1 & 2 Project have been commented out for your viewing pleasure!
 <!--
 ## Week 1 Project